DevGeah/DevGeah/README.md

 - I'm Dev_Gear
-- SWF flies are key
+- I use this for storing files for things like websites, archives, ect.
-- I like turtles
+- I plaays ganes like Roblox, Blockland, Team Fortress 2